whscienceteacher/whscienceteacher.github.io/README.md

 Check back soon for more.
 [Support ongoing development on patreon](https://www.patreon.com/whscienceteacher). whscienceteacher at outlook. com

 Privacy: Wild Haired Science does not collect any personal identifying information of any kind.
-We do engage in targeted advertising or advertising of any kind.
+We do not engage in targeted advertising or advertising of any kind.
 We use privacy focused [Plausible Analytics](https://plausible.io/data-policy) which does not collect any personal identifying information.
 Feel free to use the web apps in your classroom without running afoul of most if not all data privacy laws.

 {% include plausible.html %}